How much sleep do we really need?

 What causes impact short-term broken sleep?

 Having a bad night’s sleep is not unusual.
 It’s a very common experience.
 This is especially true if you’re going through a stressful time – a bereavement, health issues, or any significant change in your circumstances.
 Furthermore, it’s not just negative events that can affect your sleep.
 Even the most exciting events in life, such as having a baby, can also have an impact on sleep.
 Some sleep disturbances can be caused by bad habits such as too much caffeine or exposure to bright artificial light in the hours before sleep.
-Working night shifts, having no exposure to daylight or traveling across several time zones can all lead to difficulties with sleep.
+Working night shifts, having no exposure to daylight or travelling across several time zones can all lead to difficulties with sleep.

 Sleep can also be negatively affected by pain, the use of certain medications and by alcohol or drugs.